SouthernMethodistUniversity/hpc_docs/docs/about.md

 ## Acknowledgement

-If you wish to acknowledge the use of M2 in any publication we suggest the following: \"Computational resources for this research were provided by SMU\'s Center for Research Computing.\"
+If you wish to acknowledge the use of SMU HPC resources in any publication we suggest the following: \"Computational resources for this research were provided by SMU\'s Center for Research Computing.\"